 - Ambulance ride and emergency room services.
 When emergency services are necessary, you don’t want to delay in getting the help you need simply because you are worried about the cost.
-With Hospital Indemnity insurance, if you are admitted to the hospital, your policy can help pay for these emergency services.
+With Hospital Indemnity insurance, your policy can help pay for these emergency services.

 - Extended illness.
 Heart disease, cancer and other illnesses that put you in the hospital for long periods of time for treatment are stressful enough without having to worry about how you are going to pay the bill.
 A Hospital Indemnity insurance policy can help cover your hospital stay due to illness.

 - Out-of-network facility and doctor.
 When your health is on the line, having the freedom to choose who is going to treat you and where you are having the treatments performed is important to your recovery.
 Some facilities or doctors may be excluded from your insurance network, and the benefits from a Hospital Indemnity policy can help put the control back into your hands.

 *Options and coverage will vary based on the insurance company and the policy issued.
 Check the Outline of Coverage and/or the policy to see what options are available and what costs are covered.

 Hospitalization should not break you.
 It should help heal you.
 With the benefits from a hospital confinement policy covering some of these expenses, you can focus on healing.
 Bankers Fidelity’s Vantage Flex Plus™ is Hospital Indemnity coverage that helps pay for out-of-pocket expenses associated with a hospital stay.